equalitie/Caislean/doc/role-doc/letsencrypt.md

 ## Description

-This role configures nginx to use certificates issued by [Let's Encrypt](https://letsencrypt.org/) instead of self-signed certificates installed by Caislean's TLS role.
+This role configures nginx to use certificates issued by [Let's Encrypt](https://letsencrypt.org/) instead of certificates signed by your own authority as installed by Caislean's role `tls.
 The advantage is that Let's Encrypt certificates are trusted by most browsers so visitors to your website won't see an untrusted certificate warning.

 ## Notes